 Limited Submission Process

-Note, Faculty/Principal Investigators may not submit a limited-submission application directly to a funding agency or other sponsor without official confirmation from the Office of the Vice President for Research (VPR).
-This confirmation is received when the PI is selected as the candidate to advance from a campus-wide internal competition for the opportunity, or when otherwise notified by the VPR Program Administrator.
-Applications for limited submission opportunities that are submitted to the Office of Sponsored Projects (OSP) or the sponsor without prior VPR confirmation may be delayed, presuming confirmation can be obtained, or returned to the PI.
+Note, Faculty/Principal Investigators may not submit a limited-submission application directly to a funding agency or other sponsor without official confirmation from the Office of the Vice President for Research, Scholarship and Creative Endeavors (OVPR).
+This confirmation is received when the PI is selected as the candidate to advance from a campus-wide internal competition for the opportunity, or when otherwise notified by the Program Administrator.
+Applications for limited submission opportunities that are submitted to the Office of Sponsored Projects (OSP) or the sponsor without prior confirmation by OVPR may be delayed, presuming confirmation can be obtained, or returned to the PI.

 - Any researcher who is eligible for PI status at UT may apply to any internal competition, provided he or she meets the sponsor requirements for that opportunity.